nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 X-Road is obligated to comply with the General Protection Data Regulation (GDPR) that stipulates how personal data must be processed in any operation performed on personal data, including collection, recording, organization, storage, alteration, disclosure, granting access to personal data, consultation and retrieval, use of personal data, communication, cross-usage, combination, closure, erasure, destruction, or several of the aforementioned operations, regardless of the manner in which the operations are carried out or the means used.

+An X-Road member organisation is responsible for maintaining and operating its Security Server(s) in a GDPR compliant manner.

 ### 18.1 Purpose Limitation

 X-Road data is communicated, processed and stored only for the specified, explicit and legitimate intended purposes and not in any manner that is incompatible with X-Road data purposes and X-Road security policy.

+X-Road data purposes and X-Road security policy are member organisation and X-Road instance specific, and they may be influenced by local interpretations of both national and international legislation.

 ### 18.2 Data Mimimisation